Velo-dog

-The Velo-Dog (also known as a Revolver de Poche) was a pocket revolver originally created in France by René Galand, son of Charles-François Galand in the late 19th-century as a defense for cyclists against dog attacks.
-The name is a compound word composed of "velocipede" and "dog".
+A velo-dog (or velodog and also known as a revolver de poche) is a pocket revolver originally created in France by René Galand, son of Charles-François Galand in the late 19th-century and marketed as a defense for cyclists against dog attacks.
+The name is a compound word from "velocipede" and "dog".

+Design

 An early 20th century Velo-Dog made by HDH (model name: Lincoln-Bossu).

-Surviving examples vary considerably in appearance, but have certain features in common.
+Surviving examples vary in appearance, but have certain features in common.
 The hammer is shrouded to avoid its snagging on clothing, so the weapon is double action only.

-Another feature of many late-model Velo-Dogs is the lack of a trigger guard and a trigger that folds into the body of the weapon when not in use.
-All common models have short barrels and originally fired the 5.75mm (.22 calibre) Velo-dog cartridge, although many produced after 1900 were chambered in .22 LR or .25 ACP rounds.
+Another feature of many late-model velo-dogs is the lack of a trigger guard, and a trigger that folds into the body of the weapon when not in use.
+Common early models have short barrels and fire the 5.75 mm velo-dog cartridge, although many produced after 1900 are chambered in .25 ACP.
 Alternative ammunition options existed such as cartridges loaded with cayenne pepper or dust, or bullets made from wax, wood, or cork.

-The original revolver uses the Galand company's proprietary 5.75 mm Velo-dog cartridge, a centrefire 5.5 mm (nominally 5.75) cartridge slightly less powerful than the 22 Long Rifle, using a jacketed bullet.
-The cartridge is, or was until very recently, still made by Fiocchi.
+The original revolver uses the Galand company's proprietary 5.75 mm velo-dog cartridge, a centerfire 5.5x29.6mm rimmed cartridge slightly less powerful than the 22 Long Rifle.
+5.75mm velo-dog ammunition generally uses a 43 or 45 grain jacketed bullet.
+The cartridge is still manufactured by Fiocchi.